 4. Product Delivery (Optional)

 Numerous social media campaigns nowadays revolve around gifts to influencers.
-The strategy is pretty straightforward.
+The influencer marketing strategy is pretty straightforward.
 Ask them in your DM if they’re on board with receiving a product or sample for free in exchange for an honest review or how-to video.
 Once they agree to it, this optional step is a go.

 Doing so will release some of the strain on your budget.
 At the same time, influencers are better equipped to present your brand to their audience and receive free content for their personal page.
 Here’s how to go about it: